ygorcosta/wedeploy.com/ui/src/pages/tutorials/oscon/deploy.md

 #### Set home container

-In order to have a cleaner url for your game, we will set the home conatiner to `hosting`.
+In order to have a cleaner url for your game, we will set the home conatiner.

-1. Go to your project settings
+1. Go to your project _Settings_
-2. Under _Home Services_ select the hosting container
+2. Under _Home Services_, select the hosting container
-3. Update Project
+3. Click _Update Project_

 <figure>
 	<img src="/images/tutorials/oscon/5-home-container.gif" alt="Change home container">
 </figure>

-#### Play the game in your browser

-In the top left corner, click on the link (`<your-projec>.wedeploy.io`) next to your project id and start playing!